 You must provide an inventory of all fixtures and fittings in the property, together with details of their condition, in the statement of tenancy terms which is to be provided to the tenant within 28 days of the commencement of the tenancy agreement.
 You should also attach a copy of the inventory to the tenancy agreement and include a condition in the tenancy agreement stating that the tenant agrees that all the items listed are in the property and are in the condition stated.
 It is also advisable to have photographs of the items attached to avoid any disputes as to the original condition when the tenancy agreement ends.

-In England and Wales, if the tenant cannot afford the deposit, you can check with your local authority's housing department whether there is a rent or deposit guarantee scheme in the area which would guarantee rent or the costs of damage for a specified period.
+In England and Wales, if the tenant can't afford the deposit, you can check with your local authority's housing department whether there is a rent or deposit guarantee scheme in the area which would guarantee rent or the costs of damage for a specified period.
 There is also a scheme for employers to lend employees the deposit.
 If the employer or anyone else pays the deposit to you, you must also give them the information about the deposit scheme you're using at the same time you give this to the tenant.

 England, Wales and Scotland